Elizabeth “Betty” Johnson, MPA, Executive Director

 Sandra Johnson-Simon, Board Chair, Greater Bay Area Region

-Sandra J. Johnson Simon is a Bay Area native who currently resides in San Leandro, CA. She spent 25 years with the Federal Government retiring on June 1, 1998 as Deputy Personnel Director for Department of the Navy, Military Sealift Command, Pacific in Oakland, California.
+Sandra J. Johnson-Simon is a Bay Area native who currently resides in San Leandro, CA. She spent 25 years with the Federal Government retiring on June 1, 1998, as Deputy Personnel Director for Department of the Navy, Military Sealift Command, Pacific in Oakland, California.
 Once retired, she became a Community Activist.
 She volunteers for over 30 Non-Profit Organizations and Commissions.
 She is the CEO/Board President for Fannie Wall Children’s Home.
 In March 2014 she received the Senior Leadership Award from the University of California, Berkeley School of Public Health and the California Wellness Foundation in recognition of outstanding contributions to Healthy Aging, Community Building, and Social Justice.
-She serves as Vice Chairperson for the California Senior Leaders Alliance (CSLA) Greater Bay Area Region.
-She is a member of the CSLA Capitol Action Team.
-This month was elected on the CSLA Advisory Board as Vice Chairperson.
+She serves as Vice Chairperson for the California Senior Leaders Alliance (CSLA) Greater Bay Area Region, and is a member of the CSLA Capitol Action Team.

 Sandy Hester, Vice Chair, SoCal Los Angeles Region